annabehling/functional_enrichment/README.md

            y_label = "GO term (Biological Process level 2)")
 ```

-In this example code, we have plotted from biological process level 2.
+In this example code, we have plotted biological process level 2, in the HEBi category.
 The output should of these functions should match the following plot, which can also be found as an example output file in `files/DAVID_BP_2.png`.

 ![Image of DAVID output plot](files/DAVID_BP_2.png "DAVID output plot")